-5.2 Balance of Power of Non-Executive Directors: According to the Company's Regulations No.14, the Board of Directors will comprise of at least five (5) directors who experiences in various fields.
-As of 31st December 2022, the Board of Directors consisted of 11 directors; of which, eight (8) are non-executives or representing by 73 percent and the remaining three (3) executive directors.
-Therefore, executive directors totaling approximately 27 percent of the total directors.
-The numbers of independent directors are four (4) directors or totaling approximately 36 percent of the total directors in accordance with the principles of good governance set out by the stock Exchange of Thailand.
+4.2 Balance of Power of Non-Executive Directors: According to the Company's Regulations No.14, the Board of Directors will comprise of at least five (5) directors who experiences in various fields.
+As of 31st December 2023, the Board of Directors consisted of 14 directors; of which, eleven (11) are non-executives or representing by 79 percent and the remaining three (3) executive directors or representing by 21 percent of the total directors.
+The numbers of independent directors are five (5) directors or representing by 36 percent of the total directors in accordance with the principles of good governance set out by the stock Exchange of Thailand.

-5.3 The Role of Chairman of the Board of Directors and President
+4.3 The Role of Chairman of the Board of Director and President